MattClarkson/CMakeCatchTemplate/README.md

 11. An example of the CMake required to build python interfaces to your C++ code, using ```boost::python```.
 12. An example of the CMake required to build python interfaces to your C++ code, using [pybind11](https://github.com/pybind/pybind11), with credit to [this example](https://github.com/pybind/cmake_example).
 13. An example of the CMake required to export a C-style module into [Unity](https://unity3d.com/).
-14. Support for OpenMP, which is passed through to FLANN, OpenCV and PCL.
+14. Support for OpenMP, which is passed through to FLANN and OpenCV.
 15. Support for CUDA, which is passed through to FLANN, OpenCV and PCL.
 16. Support for MPI, which by default sets up the C++ libraries.
 17. If doing Boost.Python and OpenCV, an example of passing a numpy ndarray to OpenCV, computing something, and returning a cv::Mat as a numpy ndarray, thanks to [Gregory Kramida's pyboostcvconverter](https://github.com/Algomorph/pyboostcvconverter).